 Apart from creating high-quality, useful, and interesting content, you should also try creating longer pieces.
 Studies suggest that articles that are between 1,000 to 2,500 words perform better in terms of engagement.

 For as long as your content is interesting and useful, the more words there are, the longer visitors will stay on your page reading.
 However, it is important to understand that this can easily become a double-edged sword.

 You must not expand content just for the sake of it.
 Avoid fluff, filler content, and focus on adding genuine value.
 Make sure it is actionable, interesting, useful, and full of practical and easy-to-consume information.

-Sometimes, people do not click on another web page before they quit a website (and, hence, increasing the bounce rate) because they can’t find any.
+Sometimes, people do not click on another web page before they quit a website (and, hence, increase the bounce rate) because they can’t find any.

 It is your job to make other web pages easily accessible by displaying them at strategic places on your website.

 One good idea is to use a simple plugin that displays related pieces of content at the end of a web page.
 This encourages readers to click on a new link, read another article, and stay on your website.